 Vice Chairman and Chief Executive Officer

 Rich Eichler joined Hart Energy (formerly Hart Publications, Inc.), a global energy information company, in 1985.
-He has held various senior-level publishing positions within the company, including publisher of its flagship magazine, Oil and Gas Investor, for more than eight years.
+He has held various leadership positions within the company, including publisher of its flagship magazine, Oil and Gas Investor.
 Serving as president since 1999, Eichler was responsible for the successful management buyout of Hart Energy from VS&A Communications Partners II, L.P./Chemical Week Associates in 2004, and he was named CEO at that time.
 Today he oversees strategic direction for Hart Energy's portfolio of publishing products, events, consulting and research initiatives worldwide.

 President and Chief Operating Officer

 Kevin Higgins joined Hart Energy in 2004 as chief financial officer.
 He held that position for seven years until he was promoted to president and chief operating officer in 2011.
 Previously, he had served as chief financial officer for Chemical Week Associates since 1992.
 Higgins sits on the Hart Energy board of directors and is responsible for and oversees all aspects of the publishing, digital, research, GIS, financial, IT, and human resource operations of the company.
 He graduated from Hofstra University in 1984, obtained his CPA certificate in 1986 and spent eight years in public accounting before beginning his career in information services.